core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

     * If the 'p' bit is set to 1, KUDOS is run in non-FS mode, meaning that FS is sacrificed, as a stateful execution is not possible.
 That is, the Security Context CTX_OLD to use is the current one where the following changes apply: Master Secret = Bootstrap Master Secret, and Master Salt = Bootstrap Master Salt.
 Due to this, every execution of KUDOS between these peers will always consider this same Master Secret/Master Salt pair.
         * In order to use this mode of KUDOS a peer must have Bootstrap Master Secret and Bootstrap Master Salt available.

-Note that the 'x' field is an input to the updateCtx() method (see Section {{ssec-update-function}}), which ensures that the content of the bit is used for deriving key material.
+Note that the 'x' field is an input to the updateCtx() method (see Section {{preserving-observe-signaling}}), which ensures that the content of the bit is used for deriving key material.
 Through these means the bit 'p' will be not be possible to modify in transit successfully.
 Specifically, to avoid inconsistencies (e.g., N1 and N2 have different sizes), updateCtx() takes as input parameters, in addition to CTX_OLD, both the 'x' byte from the first KUDOS message and the 'x' byte from the second KUDOS message.
 That is, for a client-initiated execution Request #1 and Response #1, and for a server-initiated exectution Response #1 and Request #2.

-## Selection of KUDOS Mode
+## Selection and Negotiaton of KUDOS Mode

 The following section describes instructions for how devices should choose a mode of KUDOS to use.
 That is, how it should perform the choice between using the FS and non-FS modes of KUDOS.